top of page

 Al Pastor and Fish Taco

-Al Pastor: 24-hour, slow-cooked pork with guacamole, cilantro, jalapeño sauce and pickled onions.
+Al pastor: slow-cooked pork, 24 hours in the making, topped with guacamole, jalapeño sauce, and pickled onions.

-Fish: Local, beer-battered fish filet with shredded cabbage, pico de gallo, and secret sauce.
+Fish: beer-battered local filet with cabbage, pico de gallo, and a sauce they simply called “secret.”

 That more or less concluded my first day in Belize.
 Lots more about this trip coming up so, stay tuned.